web-platform-tests/rfcs/rfcs/remote_channel.md

 With the stash-based approach, it's important to clean up the stash once no channels remain.
 Otherwise we end up leaking queues.
-The general approach is to explicitly store a refcounf as part of the stash value.
+The general approach is to explicitly store a refcount as part of the stash value.
 Each socket that connects increments the refcount, and decrements it once the socket is closed.
 Access to the stash is protected by a lock, so only one socket may touch the refcount at a